Last Updated on 26 September, 2025

 Proper medical documentation, including a nexus letter, is vital for establishing the connection between sleep apnea and these secondary conditions.

-- Lay Statements: Obtain statements from family, friends, or service members who observed your symptoms during or after service.
+- Use Lay Evidence: Statements from spouses, roommates, or fellow service members who have observed your symptoms during and after your service.
+This can bolster your claim when service records are limited.

 What If Your Sleep Apnea Claim Is Denied?

 Sleep apnea claims are frequently denied due to insufficient evidence or the absence of a VA nexus letter.
-If your claim is denied, many legal professionals recommend considering the following options:
+If your claim is denied, consider the following options:

 - File a Supplemental Claim: Submit new evidence, such as a detailed and well-supported sleep apnea nexus letter, to strengthen your case.